 Your computer must have enough disk space for installing the Unreal Engine.
-Also, the requirement for disk space varies on the engine components you choose.
+The disk space requirement varies on the engine components you choose.
 By clicking on the Options button, you can check the total space required for the installer download and the engine.

-Once you select the required components, click on Apply to proceed further.
+Once you have selected the required components, click on Apply to proceed further.

-4. Click on the Install button to start the installation and wait for it to complete.
-Downloading the Unreal Engine generally requires 10 to 40 minutes, but the duration can be longer according to your system specifications and the stability of the internet connection.
+4. Click on the Install the button to start the installation and wait for it to complete.
+Downloading the Unreal Engine generally requires 10 to 40 minutes, but the duration can be longer according to your system specifications and the stability of your internet connection.

 Launch Unreal Engine

 Wait for the installation to complete.
 After that, click the Launch button to access the Unreal Engine.

 And you’re done!
 You can now use Unreal Engine to create a virtual world for your VR project.

 Let’s understand how to create a VR project in Unreal Engine.
 Follow the given steps: